CachingCDN CachingMedium⏱️ ~2 min

 💡 Key Takeaways

-Cache keys combine scheme, host, path, normalized query parameters, and selected headers; each additional dimension multiplies variants and reduces hit ratio proportionally
+Cache key combines scheme, host, path, query params, and Vary headers.
+Each dimension multiplies variants and reduces hit ratio.

 ← Back to CDN Caching Overview